 - support women through the normal physiological processes of pregnancy and childbirth

-- care for women during labour, birth and the post-birth period, including prescribing medications if necesary
+- care for women during labour, birth and the post-birth period, including prescribing medications

-- examination of the newborn baby
+- examine the newborn baby

 Skills and knowledge

 Midwives need to have knowledge of:

 - anatomy and physiology of the body, particularly related to pregnancy, birth and the post-birth period